Yandex Cloud

 System time displayed incorrectly on nodes, as well as in container and Managed Service for Kubernetes cluster pod logsSystem time displayed incorrectly on nodes, as well as in container and Managed Service for Kubernetes cluster pod logs

-Managed Service for Kubernetes cluster time may deviate from the time of other resources, e.g., a VM, if they use different clock sources for synchronization.
+Managed Service for Kubernetes cluster time may not match the time of other resources, such as VMs, if they use different time synchronization sources.
 For example, a Managed Service for Kubernetes cluster synchronizes with a time server (by default), whereas a VM synchronizes with a private or public NTP server.

 Solution: Set up Managed Service for Kubernetes cluster time synchronization with your private NTP server.
 To do this:

-1. Specify the NTP server's addresses in the DHCP settings of the master subnets.
+1. Specify the NTP server addresses in the DHCP settings of the master subnets.

 Management console